Bienvenido, loyal reader. Please come along as Bruce’s hot tamale, Mary, makes up a batch of home-made tamales, provecho!

 And here it is!
 When cool, these tamales are very easily stored in the fridge, 0r even frozen.
 They keep in the fridge for a week, and heat up beautifully in the microwave.
 Here Bruce is having lunch, pairing a tamale with our veggie bake, plus some quinoa and topping it all with sunflower seeds.
 You must use ValentinaÂ Salsa PicanteÂ with these tamales, I think it may be a law!Â Muy sabrosa!

 Thanks for visiting, gentle reader.
-Bruce and Mary would love toÂ hear your medical tales, or any other tales, for that matter, so please feel free in sharing.
-Hasta proximo Domingo!
+Bruce and Mary love comentarios, so please feel free.
+Hasta Proximo Domingo!